DonalWall207/react-movie-API-Assignment2/movies/README.md

 + movies/toprated -  A list of the top rated movies of all time
 + movies/now-playing - A list of movies that are now playing in cinemas
 + actors/ - A list of movie actors
-+ actors/:id - A Actor details page, and the movies they are in (filmogrophy)
++ actors/:id - A Actor details page, including their specific filmogrophy
 + page=:pageNumber - Used for pagination on the Discover Movies page
 + users/signup - A sign up form
 + users/login - A login Form(Attempted Using Authenication from Firebase)